|STIS Instrument Handbook for Cycle 25|

 The 25MAMA mode with the NUV-MAMA provides high-throughput broad-band near-ultraviolet (NUV) imaging with excellent pixel sampling and very high throughput at ~2500 Å. The field of view is 25x25 arcsec.NUV-MAMA clear images will be somewhat out of focus because the mirror optimally focuses for use of a filter.
 Whenever possible, use F25SRF2 or F25QTZ instead of 25MAMA for NUV-MAMA imaging.For long exposures of faint targets, sky background is likely to be a limiting factor.
-Observers should consider the use of DARKTIME or (preferably) use the F25QTZ filter, which has nearly the same throughput but rejects geocoronal Lyman-α and [O I] 1302+1306 Å air glow.Users should also consider whether the ACS HRC with the F220W or the F250W filter might be a better choice for their science goals.
+Observers should consider the use of DARKTIME or (preferably) use the F25QTZ filter, which has nearly the same throughput but rejects geocoronal Lyman-α and [O I] 1302+1306 Å air glow.Users should also consider whether WFC3 with the F225W, the F300X or the F275W filters might be a better choice for their science goals.

 Pivot λ (Å) Speak Bλ R80 (arcsec) Figure 14.23: 25MAMA NUV-MAMA Integrated System Throughput and RedleakTable 14.10: 25MAMA NUV-MAMA Sensitivity & Throughput